carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 running so we could log into it and test drive more commands?
 The way to do this is by adding the interactive flag `-it` to the `docker run` command and by providing a shell (usually `bash` or `sh`) as our command.
+The alpine docker image doesn't include `bash` so we need to use `sh`.

 ~~~
 $ docker run -it alpine sh